beberlei/litecqrs-php/README.md

 ### To implement a Use Case of your application

 1. Create a command object that recieves all the necessary input values.
-Use public properties to simplify.
+Use public properties to and extend ``LiteCQRS\DefaultCommand`` simplify.
-2. Add a new command handler method on any of your services
+2. Add a new method with the name of the command to any of your services (command handler)
-3. Register the command handler to handle the given command.
+3. Register the command handler to handle the given command on the CommandBus.
 4. Use the `DomainObjectChanged`` event to change the state of your domain objects.

 That is all there is for simple use-cases.
 If you use the ``DomainObjectChanged`` event instead of writing